 What can I do with my hazardous waste?

 Eleven HWRCs in Hampshire are specially licensed by the Environment Agency to receive hazardous household waste such as garden chemicals and white spirit (the nearest sites to Gosport are Port Solent and Segensworth HWRCs).
-All the Hampshire HWRCs (including Gosport) will accept electrical goods, household batteries and light bulbs and have separate areas on site where they are collected before being delivered to accredited reporocessors.
+All the Hampshire HWRCs (including Gosport) will accept electrical goods, household batteries and light bulbs and have separate areas on site where they are collected before being delivered to accredited reprocessors.
 On arrival at a site, you should contact a member of site staff who will direct you to the appropriate container or area.
-For more information on the Gosport HWRC please click here.

-Alternatively you could contact a contractor to remove your waste - try looking in the Yellow Pages.
+Alternatively you could contact a contractor to remove your waste.
 Anyone carrying waste for profit must be authorised to carry the waste and hold a valid waste carrier licence, and householders have a duty of care to ensure their waste is suitably disposed of.
 For more information please call the Environment Agency on 08708 506 506 or visit their website here.

 Please note Gosport Borough Council cannot collect items containing or treated with hazardous waste through the Bulky Waste Service.
 Please use one of the methods above to dispose of your hazardous waste.

 Examples of hazardous household waste accepted at the 11 licensed HWRCs: